 If you’re trying to save money fast, it can be hard to know where to start.
-Everyone’s situation is different, but no matter who you are, you can achieve your financial goals by starting with these tips on how to save money fast.
+Everyone’s situation is different, but no matter who you are, you can achieve your financial goals by starting with these tips on saving money fast.
 If you stick with it and keep a tight hold on your expenses and income, you could even save $1,000 a month.

 1. Set a savings goal and keep your eyes on the prize